verlok/responsive-images-automator/README.md

 ### Output

-Find the extracted data in `/data/datafile.xlsx`, one worksheet per row of the extraction page.
+Find the extracted data in `/data/datafile.xlsx`, one worksheet per row of the images config file.

 ## ANALYSE AND IMPROVE INTRINSIC WIDTHS